Magnetoreception: In mammals

 Magnetic fields appear to play a role in bat orientation.
 They use echolocation to orient themselves over short distances, typically ranging from a few centimetres up to 50 metres.
 When non-migratory big brown bats (Eptesicus fuscus) are taken from their home roosts and exposed to magnetic fields rotated 90 degrees from magnetic north, they become disoriented; it is unclear whether they use the magnetic sense as a map, a compass, or a compass calibrator.
 Another bat species, the greater mouse-eared bat (Myotis myotis), appears to use the Earth's magnetic field in its home range as a compass, but needs to calibrate this at sunset or dusk.
 In migratory soprano pipistrelles (Pipistrellus pygmaeus), experiments using mirrors and Helmholtz coils show that they calibrate the magnetic field using the position of the solar disk at sunset.

 Red foxes (Vulpes vulpes) may be influenced by the Earth's magnetic field when predating small rodents like mice and voles.
 They attack these prey using a specific high-jump, preferring a north-eastern compass direction.
 Successful attacks are tightly clustered to the north.

-There is not yet a consensus on whether humans can sense magnetic fields or not, but it is being studied and some researchers have found evidence suggesting it.
+There is not yet a consensus on whether humans can sense magnetic fields, but some evidence suggests it.
 The ethmoid bone in the nose contains magnetic materials.
 Magnetosensitive cryptochrome 2 (cry2) is present in the human retina.
 Human alpha brain waves are affected by magnetic fields, but it is not known whether behaviour is affected.